labex-labs/open-source-labs/python/python-mastery/lab-ex8-1-customize-iteration-using-generators/en/intro.md

 **Objectives:**

-- Learn how to customize iteration using generators
+- Learn how to customize iteration using generators in Python
+- Implement iterator functionality in custom classes
+- Create generators for streaming data sources

 **Files Modified:** `structure.py`